mohsenht/Koslicki-lab-PSU/README.md

 - [ ] Header sections to be kept / added / deleted
 - [ ] Change "Software" name
 - [ ] Contents to add?
+- [ ] Determine where to put news
+- [ ] Whether we should preserve the opening animation